Guidance for College staff, professionals and parents

 A student may also disclose a diagnosis which they have not shared before and they feel they would benefit from additional support.

-To refer to the wellbeing or Mental Health team please use the Wellbeing Cause for Concern Form.
+To refer to the wellbeing, Mental Health or Safeguarding team please use the Cause for Concern Form.
 Please take care to use student numbers and initials only, to ensure data protection.
 Email the form to [email protected]

 Concerns for adults (over 18s)